What is the final electron acceptor in the electron transport cha... | Channels for Pearson+

 1

-Understand the context: The electron transport chain (ETC) is the final stage of aerobic respiration, occurring in the inner mitochondrial membrane, where electrons are transferred through a series of protein complexes.
+Understand the context: The electron transport chain is the final stage of aerobic respiration, where electrons are transferred through a series of proteins embedded in the inner mitochondrial membrane.

-Identify the role of electron carriers: During the ETC, electron carriers such as NADH and FADH2 donate electrons to the chain, which are passed through various complexes.
+Identify the role of electron carriers: NADH and FADH2 are electron carriers that donate electrons to the electron transport chain, initiating the process.

-Recognize the purpose of the ETC: The main goal of the ETC is to create a proton gradient across the mitochondrial membrane, which is used to produce ATP through oxidative phosphorylation.
+Follow the electron flow: Electrons move through complexes I, II, III, and IV in the electron transport chain, releasing energy used to pump protons across the membrane, creating a proton gradient.

-Determine the final electron acceptor: As electrons move through the ETC, they eventually need to be accepted by a final molecule to prevent a backup of electrons.
+Recognize the final step: At the end of the electron transport chain, electrons need to be accepted by a molecule to prevent the chain from backing up.

-Identify the final electron acceptor: In aerobic respiration, oxygen (O2) serves as the final electron acceptor, combining with electrons and protons to form water (H2O).
+Identify the final electron acceptor: Oxygen acts as the final electron acceptor, combining with electrons and protons to form water, completing the process of aerobic respiration.

 Watch next